tchibatron/dbeaver/Admin-Manage-Connections.md

 It is designed for System administrators.
 Regular users should check [[this|Connect-to-database]] guide.

 ### Provide predefined connections
 DBeaver keep information about project connections in file `.dbeaver-data-sources.xml`.
-You can find it in project folder (by default all projects reside in workspace, default workspace location is `%HOMEPATH%\.dbeaver` (or ${HOME}/.dbeaver).
+You can find it in project folder (by default all projects reside in workspace, default workspace location is `%HOMEPATH%\.dbeaver4` (or ${HOME}/.dbeaver4).

 DBeaver can load multiple connection files.
 Any files matching `.dbeaver-data-sources*.xml` pattern will be loaded on startup.
 So you can create a file, say, `.dbeaver-data-sources-2.xml` in the project and DBeaver will see it.